-Professionally trained helper animals—such as guide dogs for the blind—offer obvious benefits to humans.
-However, the average domestic pet, such as a dog, cat—even a goldfish—can also provide many therapeutic and health benefits.
+Professionally trained helper animals such as guide dogs for the blind offer obvious benefits to humans.
+However, the average domestic pet, such as a dog, cat, or even a goldfish can also provide many therapeutic and health benefits.
 Pets can ease loneliness, reduce stress, promote social interaction, encourage exercise and playfulness, and provide unconditional love and affection.
 Caring for a pet may even help you live longer.

 While most pet owners are clear about the immediate joys that come with sharing their lives with companion animals, many remain unaware of the physical and mental health benefits that can also accompany the pleasure of playing with or snuggling up to a furry friend.
 It’s only recently that studies have begun to scientifically explore the benefits of the human-animal bond.
 The American Heart Association has linked the ownership of pets, especially dogs, with a reduced risk for heart disease and greater longevity.